mountain/manet/README.md

 Multiply–accumulate operation is a generalization of the perceptron and the linear neuron.
 But surprisingly, it can be the only mechanism to construct deep neural networks.
 The non-linearity can be eliminated,  we can easily see the point that:
 * exponential functions is pure multiplicative
-* a wide range of non-linear functions can be constructed by using different combinations of multiplications add additions.
+* a wide range of non-linear functions can be constructed by using different combinations of multiplications and additions.

 It also owns a beautiful mathematical background from the field of arithmetic expression geometry.